Uncover the future of SPARC Emulation with Charon SSP.

 Despite these obstacles, industry leaders like Stromasys continue to make improvements in emulation technology to overcome them and save the legacy of VAX system for coming generations.

 The solution boasts of no risky migration projects, and no changes to the original software.
-Your end-users will not even notice that the hardware platform has been replaced.
+After VAX/VMS migration, your end-users won’t even notice that the hardware platform has been replaced.
 Furthermore, it also comes with license transfer options.
 Keep your OpenVMS operating system supported with a transfer license from HP.
 These licenses allow the transfer of OpenVMS operating system and layered product licenses to servers running the Charon-VAX environment, providing a continuation of the existing HP software warranty agreements.
 HP Services supports HP OpenVMS software on Charon products running on HP systems only.

 To learn more about how you can virtualize your legacy Alpha systems